ShipBit/wingman-ai/chore/questions/change-win-audio-device.question.md

 ---
-title: 'Windows: How to change the audio device for output?'
+title: 'How to change the audio device for output?'
 alt_titles:
   - "I can't hear Wingman"
   - 'I have no sound'